artificially-ai/icecast_scraper/README.md

 - Beautiful Soup 4
 - Python 2.7

-Installing Beautiful Soup 4 on Linux
+Installing Beautiful Soup 4 on Debian Wheezy
 ==============

 If you already have Python Setup Tools (easy_install), please do: